-The infamous plane crash that claimed the lives of Ronnie Van Zant and Steve Gaines occurred three days after this record was released (look for the original “flame” cover).
+The infamous plane crash that claimed the lives of Ronnie Van Zandt and Steve Gaines occurred three days after this record was released (look for the original “flame” cover).
 Gaines was new to the band and shared lead vocal and writing credit with Ronnie on this sing-along, air-guitar classic.
-Overshadowed by side one’s hits “What’s Your Name” and “That Smell,” it is perhaps the perfect AOR track for this time period.
+Overshadowed by side one’s hits “What’s Your Name” and “That Smell,” it is perhaps the perfect AOR deeper cut for this time period.
 Things I liked I tried ‘em twice.

-“You’re All I’ve Got Tonight” – The Cars, The Cars
+“You’re All I’ve Got Tonight” – The Cars

-From their first and quintessential record, this track gets overshadowed by side one’s “Best Friend’s Girl” and “Just What I Needed,” and even the final track, “Moving in Stereo” (with a nice big assist from Phoebe Cates’s boobs).
+From their first and quintessential record, this track gets overshadowed by side one’s “Best Friend’s Girl” and “Just What I Needed,” and even the album closer, “Moving in Stereo” (with a nice big assist from Phoebe Cates’s boobs).
 A great new-wave vocal by spectral Ric Ocasek, who masterminded The Cars’ trend-setting style.
 I don’t mind you comin’ here…

 “Second Guessing” – Reckoning, 1984